 The gluten-free Victoria sponge did me in and I had no more room for any more food.
 My sweet tooth was duly satisfied.
 The afternoon tea was scrumptious.
 Everything was very well-balanced and each tier complimented the last.
 My only criticism is a very personal one.
 I’m not a big fan of cream and every delicacy on the top-tier contained fresh cream.
 When I go again, and I will go again, I’ll ask for the lemon posset and cheesecake without the cream.

 The afternoon tea is €25 per person.
 Given the quality of food, service and splendid surroundings this is exceptionally good value.

 Myra and Ray have a great eye for design and are warm and welcoming hosts.
 But it’s not all style over substance.
-The food is a real draw too.
+The food is also a real draw.
 The seasonal menu features locally sourced ingredients cooked and served with care and attention.